Mirador de la Amatista

 FAQ: where to stay in Níjar

-Which village for a first time in Cabo de Gata?
+Which village should I choose for a first stay in Cabo de Gata?

-Where to stay in Níjar and Cabo de Gata on a budget?
+Where can I stay cheaply in Níjar and Cabo de Gata?

-Village guesthouses from 45-50 EUR a room (Hostal Sol Bahía in San José, the hotel of La Isleta del Moro, the Arrecife in Las Negras) and the park campsites for tight budgets.
-Book early: the offer is limited and summer pushes prices up.
+Village guesthouses start around $59* a room: the Hostal Sol Bahía in San José, the harbour hotel in La Isleta del Moro, the Arrecife in Las Negras.
+The park campsites cost less still.
+Supply is very limited, so book early, especially in July and August.

 Which village for families?